Chana Dal Sabudana Kheer | Senaga Pappu Saggubiyyam Payasam | Kadalai Paruppu Javvarisi Paysam | Kadale Bele Sabakki Payasa | Godshe

-Chana Dal Kheer, also known as Madgane or Mangane, a popular and traditional recipe from Konkani cuisine Goan or Coastal Karnataka (Mangalore, Udupi region), is already on my blog.
+Chana Dal Kheer, also known as Madgane, Godhshe or Mangane, a popular and traditional recipe from Konkani cuisine Goan or Coastal Karnataka (Mangalore, Udupi region), is already on my blog.
 This payasa is made in two ways.
 One uses chana dal and rice, and the second method uses chana dal and sabudana (sago or tapioca).
+I like both ways of preparing chana dal kheer.
+If you do not like adding rice or sabudana, you can skip them and simply make chana dal kheer (lentil kheer).
+This also tastes equally good.

 Ingredients

-Add cardamom powder and the roasted nuts from above to the kheer, mix, and switch off the flame.
+- Add cardamom powder and the roasted nuts to the kheer, mix, and switch off the flame.

 Tips